 You could also use the white wedding cake icing recipe, but I find that the almond flavoring is a touch overpowering for the graham crackers.

-But to make this as beginner as possible, a can of vanilla frosting will work just fine.
-One 16-ounce can of frosting, paired with one 14.4-ounce pack of graham crackers will make 28 to 28 sandwich cookies.
+But to make this as easy as possible, a can of vanilla frosting will work just fine.

 Chocolate frosting is another favorite filling at my house.
 Any flavor can be used though.

 Chocolate graham crackers would be a fine substitute.
 I bet marshmallow cream, rather than frosting, would be great with chocolate graham crackers too!

 Who am I kidding, marshmallow cream would be great with just about anything.